-Measured in Water Years, which run from October of the prior year to September of the reported year.
-Measured at the end of the Water Year - Measured at the end of the Water Year - Contains duplicate values.
-Some areas that are in two or more Contractor areas are included in each Contractor's total. - Based on snow sensor network on April 1 - Amounts for these years are preliminary and subject to change
+1 - Measured in Water Years, which run from October of the prior year to September of the reported year

+2 - Measured at the end of the Water Year

+3 - Contains duplicate values.
+Some areas that are in two or more Contractor areas are included in each Contractor's total.

+Based on snow sensor network on April 1 Amounts for these years are preliminary and subject to change

-Legend AF - Acre Feet Mwh - Megawatt Hours
+Legend AF- Acre Feet Mwh- Megawatt Hours